Rehman-1998/Rehman-1998/README.md

+## 👨‍💻 About Me

 # Hi, I'm Abdul Rehman! 👋🏼
-I'm a **Fullstack JavaScript Developer** with over **4 years of hands-on experience** in building scalable web applications and high-performance backend systems.
+Software Engineer with a **Bachelor's in Computer Science** and over **4 years of experience** in full-stack development.
+Skilled in building scalable web applications, AI-integrated solutions, and LLM-based tools.

+Proven track record of improving efficiency and product quality through modern development practices in **Agile environments**.
+Looking for opportunities where strong problem-solving, technical expertise, and a deep understanding of the **Software Development Lifecycle (SDLC)** can drive real business impact.

 ---